PeterKamphuis/pyFAT-astro/docs/source/advanced.rst

   FAT can regrid the input cubes to have lesser pixels per FWHM of the gaussian clean beam.
 This can be useful to speed up the fitting process (See Kamphuis et al. 2015).
 If you want to prevent this set a high number of pixels.
 FAT will never increase the amount of pixels per FWHM.

-**ncpu**:

-  *int, optional, default = 6*

-  Number CPUs used for tirific fitting.
-A high number of cores can be beneficial for speeding up the fitting of larger galaxies however, for smaller galaxies less so.

 **distance**:

   *float, optional, default = -1.*